-Disney parks lift earnings, streaming date for 'Avengers: Endgame' announced
+Disney parks lift earnings, 'Avengers: Endgame' streaming date announced

 The just-ended quarter reflected the purchase of film and TV assets from 21st Century Fox, which brought Disney more content for its streaming future.

-For the quarter, the direct-to-consumer and international unit recorded a loss of $393 million.
+For the quarter, the direct-to-consumer and international unit recorded a loss of $393 million from streaming costs.

+Disney also recorded a $353 impairment charge from its ownership stake in media startup Vice.

 In the theme park unit, net income hit $1.5 billion as more visitors showed up at Walt Disney World in Florida and at Hong Kong Disneyland, and occupied hotel nights increased.